 The Peter J. Elich Excellence in Teaching Award, named for Western’s former dean of the College of Arts and Sciences, is given to a faculty member from either the College of Humanities and Social Sciences or the College of Science and Engineering, in recognition for their exemplary teaching practices.

-The Philip E. Sharpe Community Engagement Award recognizes a faculty or staff member or group of Western employees for their involvement in outstanding community service, including outreach and engagement activities that benefit the well-being of the community at large or individuals in the community.
+The Western Washington University Philip E. Sharpe Community Engagement Award, named in honor of former WWU Board of Trustee member and active community volunteer Phil Sharpe, is given annually to a faculty or staff member (or group of Western employees) involved in outstanding community service, including outreach and engagement activities that benefit the well-being of the community at large or individual(s) in the community.

-The President’s Exceptional Effort Awards are presented to eight Professional or Classified employees, across all four divisions, in recognition of performance that demonstrates exceptional effort in one or more of the listed criteria.
+The President’s Exceptional Effort Awards are presented to eight Professional or Classified employees, across all five divisions, in recognition of performance that demonstrates exceptional effort in one or more of the listed criteria.

 The Professional Staff Organization Award for Excellence recognizes a member of the professional staff whose work has promoted Western's strategic plan objectives to advance inclusive success, enhance academic excellence, and/or increase Western's impact in Washington.

 The Ronald Kleinknecht Excellence in Teaching Award is presented annually to one instructor or visiting faculty member from the College of Humanities and Social Sciences who has made outstanding contributions to teaching at WWU.
 The award was established by Ronald A. Kleinknecht, the founding dean of the College of Humanities and Social Sciences.